Tanz0rz/haxe-fmod/README.md

 Run `haxelib run haxefmod doctor` to verify your setup.

+**Troubleshooting: `Failed to load library hlaxe_fmod.hdll`**

+This error means the FMOD runtime libraries (`fmod.dll`, `libfmod.dylib`, etc.) are missing from your build output.
+Make sure `FMOD_SDK` is set before building.
+The build may appear to succeed without it, but the game will crash at startup.
+Run `haxelib run haxefmod doctor` to diagnose.

 **Build and run:**

 All targets work with standard lime commands.
 FMOD libraries and native bindings are automatically copied to the output directory: